Royal Albert Hall Facts You Need to Know

 Due to the unusual domed ceiling, the Royal Albert Hall had bad acoustics.
 Back in the 1960s, 135 fibreglass acoustic diffusers were hung from the top to solve the issue.
 They're commonly referred to as 'mushrooms'!

 Back in 1867, a big ceremony was held to celebrate the construction of the Royal Albert Hall.
 Queen Victoria attended, and she was given the honour of laying the hall's foundation stone.
 Befittingly, she used a golden trowel to do the job.
 If you're sitting in Stalls K, row 11, seat 87, you'll still be able to catch a glimpse of the inscribed slab.
 So pick the right seat!

 And that's our list of Royal Albert Hall facts.
 Hope you enjoyed them!
 Why not take a closer a look and book a tour?
+With The London Pass®, where one pass gives you access to 100+ London attractions, it's never been easier.
 And after, go check out Kensington Palace.